Marker Logo

 Marker is with others at the entrance of Fort Defiance Park.

-.
+Topics and series.
+This historical marker is listed in these topic lists: Indigenous Peoples and CommunitiesWaterways & Vessels.
 In addition, it is included in the Trail of Tears series list.
 A significant historical year for this entry is 1838.

 Location.
 36° 59.249′ N, 89° 9.017′ W. Marker is in Cairo, Illinois, in Alexander County.
-Marker is on Washington Avenue (U.S. 60/62) south of U.S. 51, on the right when traveling east.
+It is on Washington Avenue (U.S. 60/62) south of U.S. 51, on the right when traveling east.
 Marker is at the entrance of Fort Defiance Park.
 Touch for map.
 Marker is at or near this postal address: 2130 Great River Road, Cairo IL 62914, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Cairo Connection (here, next to this marker); Lewis & Clark (here, next to this marker); Cairo, Illinois (a few steps from this marker); Historical Survey Marker (a few steps from this marker); Lewis and Clark in Illinois (a few steps from this marker); Great River Road Illinois (within shouting distance of this marker); The Ohio River Bridge (about 500 feet away, measured in a direct line); The Mississippi River Bridge (about 500 feet away).
+within walking distance of this marker: Cairo Connection (here, next to this marker); Lewis & Clark (here, next to this marker); Cairo, Illinois (a few steps from this marker); Historical Survey Marker (a few steps from this marker); Lewis and Clark in Illinois (a few steps from this marker); Great River Road Information Kiosk (within shouting distance of this marker); The Ohio River Bridge (about 500 feet away, measured in a direct line); The Mississippi River Bridge (about 500 feet away).
 Touch for a list and map of all markers in Cairo.

 More about this marker.
 Marker was dedicated on October 14, 2019; this was after the nearby city of Paducah, Kentucky (across the river) was hosting the Trail of Tears conference.